Euro zone readies for Greek default after Tsipras referendum call

 The offer from creditors requires Greece to cut pensions and raise taxes in ways that Tsipras has long argued would deepen one of the worst economic crises of modern times in a country where a quarter of the workforce is already unemployed.

-Caught between fears of economic collapse and defiance of the demands from international creditors, many Greeks expressed shock, although opinion polls published in Sunday newspapers pointed to a majority in favor of accepting the bailout terms.

-“They are trying to kill us.
-I don’t think this is a dilemma on whether to stay or leave the euro zone.
-But those bailout terms cannot be accepted,” said 70-year-old George Kambitsis.
-“We don’t have any money, but they want to take more from us.
-How will we eat, how will we live?”

-However voters in other euro zone states -- including the bloc’s economic powerhouse Germany, other southern states which have suffered austerity in return for EU cash and poor eastern countries with living standards much lower than Greece -- have lost patience.
+But voters in other euro zone states -- including economic powerhouse, other southern states which have suffered harsh austerity in return for EU cash and poor eastern countries with living standards much lower than Greece -- have lost patience.

-Many questions remained over the referendum, which is being called over the terms of a bailout offer that may no longer be on the table.

-But with fears growing that the foundations of the euro zone could be fatally weakened if Greece were forced out, French Finance Minister Michel Sapin insisted that Paris, at least, was still prepared to talk.

-“The 18 countries, apart from Greece, all said clearly that Greece was in the euro and should remain in the euro whatever the difficulties of the moment,” he said.

-Although European officials have repeatedly insisted that financial firewalls built during the euro zone debt crisis of the past six years would limit the impact of any “Grexit”, the longer-term effects are completely unknown.

-Jeroen Dijsselbloem, the Dutch finance minister and chair of the Eurogroup, said Greek lawmakers should think about whether the referendum was wise before agreeing to hold it, essentially appealing directly to the Greek parliament to defy Tsipras when it votes on approving the measure later on Saturday.
+Jeroen Dijsselbloem, the Dutch finance minister and chair of the Eurogroup, said Greek lawmakers should think about whether the referendum was wise before agreeing to hold it, essentially appealing directly to the Greek parliament to defy Tsipras.

-Underlining the mutual incomprehension that has marked months of often angry exchanges between the Syriza government and its European partners, Finance Minister Yanis Varoufakis was still holding out hopes of a deal.

-“In these crucial moments, the Greek government is fighting for there to be a last-minute deal by Tuesday,” he said after the euro zone had rejected further talks and said it would cut off financial support from June 30.
+Worried the country could default and even leave the euro zone, some Greeks queued up at cash machines to withdraw funds, though there were no signs of panic in Athens.
+Many sounded defiant, saying Tsipras had offered them an important chance to determine their own fate.

 The euro zone finance ministers met in Brussels for what had been intended as a final negotiation for a deal.